loomio/loomio_help/content/subscriptions/pricing.md

 To access these special rates, apply to our [Volunteer organization application form](https://forms.gle/yg2HpRZkmYmGEyBq7).
 At completion, you will receive the coupon codes for the plans.

 ### Unfunded community groups
-No bank account, no one is paid, no income.
+We provide Loomio for __free__ to unfunded groups.

 E.g. activists, hobby groups, classroom education, families and friends.

-We provide Loomio for __free__ to unfunded groups.
+Unfunded community groups and organizations do not have any funds or bank account.

 Please complete our [Community application form](https://goo.gl/forms/07y18PLA7ykcgbhJ2) to apply to use Loomio for Free.